Matteo Santoro

 Matteo Santoro (born 9 October 2006) is an Italian diver.
 At the 2022 World Aquatics Championships, he won a silver medal in the 3 metre mixed synchronised springboard.
 At the LEN European Aquatics Championships, he won a gold medal in the 3 metre mixed synchronised springboard in 2021 at 14 years of age and a bronze medal in the same event in 2022 at 15 years of age.
 He is a five-time World Junior Championships gold medalist and a four-time European Junior Championships gold medalist.

 Background

 Santoro was born 9 October 2006 in Rome and trains with Rome-based club M.R.
 Sport Fratelli Marconi, where he is coached by Domenico Rinaldi.
+He attended the Liceo Scientifico Sportivo (Scientific Sports High School) at the Acquacetosa sports complex in Rome.
+Since July 2024, he has been in a relationship with Spanish diver Max Liñán, which was publicly disclosed by Liñán on social media.